10 Best Baseball Players of All Time

 He went on to win 12 Gold Glove Awards, named to 24 All-Star teams, won Rookie of the Year in 1951, a batting title, four home run titles, and two MVP awards.

-Mays averaged 40 home runs a season from 1954 through 1966 and also led the league in stolen bases for four straight seasons from 1956 through 1959.
+Mays also averaged 40 home runs a season from 1954 through 1966.
+He also led the league in stolen bases for four straight seasons from 1956 through 1959, and he remains one of the best baseball players and greatest center fielders in league history.

 1. Babe Ruth